Azure/functions-action/README.md

 1. Ensure that your workflow is not using the `azure/login` action.
 1. Include the `publish-profile` parameter in the Azure Functions Action, referencing **AZURE_FUNCTIONAPP_PUBLISH_PROFILE**.

-By choosing publish profile for your authentication method, the `deploy` job of your automated workflow will look something like the following:
+By choosing publish profile for your authentication method, the `deploy` job of your automated workflow will look something like the following snippet:

 ```yml
 # Deploy to an app on the Flex Consumption plan using RBAC with a service principal as authentication